Saloed/OOAD-G12-DEV/client/readme.txt

 Admin credentials?
 --------------------------
 There exists a built-in user called "admin".
-Its credentials are: user name: icrashadmin
+Its credentials are: user name: admin
-password: 7WXC1359
+password: admin

 This user allows to create the other system users who are known as "Coordinators".